montecruiseto/scopemount/README.md

 Scopemount
 =========

-*Update: Scopemount themes are up-to-date with Telescope v0.20.4.*
+*Note: Scopemount themes are up-to-date with Telescope v0.20.4.*

 Scopemount is a set of free professional themes for Telescope.
 [Telescope](http://www.telescopeapp.org/) is an open source Meteor app that makes it easy to launch communities.